pduranti/mercadolibre.github.com/_posts/2012-04-10-creating-your-own-application.markdown

 ---
-layout: guides
+layout: 2columns
 title: Creating your own application
-categories: tutorials popular
+categories: Quickstart
 tags: home
 ---

-## Creating your own application
+# Creating your own application

 The very first thing you'll probably want to do is to create an _application_ for MELI.
 When you do that you get a _client ID_ and a _client secret_, which are very important to use when [authenticating and authorizing](/authentication-and-authorization).